askorama/orama-plugin-strapi/README.md

 Collections map your Content-Types on Strapi with an index on Orama Cloud.
 To keep your index in sync with the data, you can configure the update settings for each collection.

-- Select `Orama` from the menu to manage your collections.
+- Select `Orama Cloud` from the menu to manage your collections.
 - Add a new collection.

 <img src="./misc/assets/collection.png" alt="Collection form" width="600" />